appeathoul/iroh-test/README.md

 Switch to a different network domain and use this command to join the network.

 Before running, please clear the cache data in the runtime directories: ./client and ./server.

+## How to Test
+edit main.rs --- 182 lines